connorskees/connorskees.github.io/content/merge-tree.md

 [sequence numbers in the context of network protocols like TCP]: https://gunkies.org/wiki/Sequence_number
 [existing writing about reference positions]: https://github.com/microsoft/FluidFramework/blob/7621baec8ef1ca0436d3429e5714317a281a40a7/packages/dds/merge-tree/docs/REFERENCEPOSITIONS.md

-[^1]: Technically sequence numbers _can_ be the same in the case of grouped batching and grouped ops in general, but I think it's helpful to ignore these cases when discussing the core algorithms.
+[^1]: Technically sequence numbers of two ops _can_ be the same in the case of grouped batching and grouped ops in general, but I think it's helpful to ignore these cases when discussing the core algorithms.

 [^2]: [Markers](#markers) technically also implement the `ReferencePosition` interface, but this is largely legacy cruft and this functionality is not widely used today by merge-tree or its consumers.